-- 1 Select the desired voltage range using the voltage range selection keys after turning on the power supply. - 2 Press $\binom{\text{Display}}{\text{Limit}}$ to show the limit values on the display. - 3 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired voltage limit by turning the control knob.
-If the display limit times out, press (Display) again. - 4 Set the knob to the current control mode by pressing (Voltage) Current). - 5 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired current limit by turning the control knob. - 6 Press (Supple) to enable the output.
+- 1 Select the desired output and voltage range using the output selection keys and the voltage range selection keys after turning on the power supply. - 2 Press (Display) to show the limit values on the display. - 3 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired voltage limit by turning the control knob.
+If the display limit times out, press (Display again. - 4 Set the knob to the current control mode by pressing Voltage Current. - 5 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired current limit by turning the control knob. - 6 Press output to enable the output.
 After about 5 seconds, the display will go to the output monitoring mode automatically to display the voltage and current at the output.